eslint/eslint/docs/rules/no-return-await.md

 ## When Not To Use It

+There are a few reasons you might want to turn this rule off:

-If you want to use `await` to denote a value that is a thenable, even when it is not necessary; or if you do not want the performance benefit of avoiding `return await`, you can turn off this rule.
+- If you want to use `await` to denote a value that is a thenable
+- If you do not want the performance benefit of avoiding `return await`
+- If you still want the functions to show up in stack traces

 ## Further Reading